Delicious Speculoos Treats

 - Now, add in your wet ingredients.
 Fold the dry into the wet to form a cookie dough.
 Be patient as the cookie dough may seem a little dry at first, but the texture will improve.
 Add an extra teaspoon of soy milk if you wish.

 - Use your hands to form a large cookie dough ball, then refrigerate for 1 hour 30 minutes.
+You can skip the chilling part but the final texture may not be as successful.

 Bake the cookies:

-- Just before the time is up, preheat oven to 160 Celsius (325F).
+- Just before the the refrigeration time is up, preheat oven to 160 Celsius (325F).

 - Take your cookie dough out from the refrigerator.
 Use a cookie scoop to scoop 1.5 tablespoons of cookie dough for each cookie.
 Roll them into balls and place them 2-3 inches apart on a baking tray.
 They will spread.

-- Bake the Biscoff cookies for 12 minutes in the centre of the oven.
+- Bake the Biscoff cookies for 12 minutes in the center of the oven.
 Let them cool for 10 minutes once they’re baked so they can firm up.
 I like to add extra melted Biscoff spread on top of mine.
 Enjoy!

 Notes